AnnaVM/From-Zero-to-Bar-Chart/README.md

     .call(xAxis);
 ```

-Copy/paste this code just below the y.domain code, but inside the closing bracket.
+Copy/paste this code just below the y.domain code, but inside the closing bracket of the function reading in data.

 ![add axis](https://github.com/rcrocker13/From-Zero-to-Bar-Chart/blob/master/add-axis.png)

-We just append to more g element to the intial g element positioned inside the svg.
+We just appended two more g elements to the intial g element positioned inside the svg.
 Could that sound any more abstract?

 One of the g elements will have the ingredients of a y-axis and the other the ingredients of an x axis, per our specifications.

 Everything in these code blocks you've been introduced to before except the .call().
 The .call() is a method used to invoke our generators.
-The [.call](https://github.com/d3/d3-selection/blob/master/README.md#selection_call) is a consice way for us to call the axis functions created early while keeping them bound to our selection.
+The [.call](https://github.com/d3/d3-selection/blob/master/README.md#selection_call) is a consice way for us to call the axis functions created earlier while keeping them bound to our selections.

 [(back to Work Flow)](#work-flow)